 6 of the Best Tools for Baby Led Weaning

-Stokke Tripp Trapp high chairs are great, and pull right up to the table.
+Stokke Tripp Trapp high chairs are great and pull right up to the table.
 You can get an infant attachment for a baby, and the chair can grow with your child.
-I have two, and adults frequently use them too (they hold up to 200 lbs).
+I have two, and adults also use them (they hold up to 200 lbs).

 Another similar option is the Keekaroo